Equipment and Tools for Small-Scale Intensive Crop Production

 - Incorporating other cropping practices such as cover crops, crop rotation, irrigation, fertilization, and pest management

-Cultural practices utilizing equipment include cover cropping, the use of stale seedbeds, mulching with both organic and inorganic materials, and mowing.
+Cultural practices include cover cropping, the use of stale seedbeds, mulching, tarping, and mowing.
 The practice of using a stale seedbed targets weed seeds within the top one to two inches of soil and is usually performed mid to late season.
-This technique allows for the weed seeds to germinate, but the young weeds are then killed through such practices as flaming or scraping just below the soil surface.
+This technique allows the weed seeds to germinate, but the young weeds are then killed through practices such as flaming or scraping just below the soil surface.
 This prevents new seeds from coming up to the surface.

 Mulching can create a physical barrier to limit weed growth.
-Organic mulches such as straw can also reduce the soil temperature, which may slow down the growth of weeds.
-Plastic mulches are used with heat-loving plants and promote an earlier harvest by raising the soil temperature.
+Organic mulches, such as straw, can also reduce the soil temperature, which may slow down the growth of weeds.
+Plastic and biodegradable “plastic” mulches are used with heat-loving plants and promote an earlier harvest by raising the soil temperature.
 Plastic mulches come in a variety of colors that affect the soil temperature differently.
 Although black plastic mulch doesn’t provide much heat to the soil, it effectively suppresses weeds.
 A plastic-mulch layer is an implement that can quickly lay plastic in a straight, flat, and tight manner over a bed.
 Depending on the unit, plastic-mulch layers can level the soil surface, shape beds, lay plastic over hoops or raised beds, and even lay drip tape under the mulch, all in one pass.
 Plastic-mulch lifters can be used to assist in pulling up the plastic mulch at the end of each season.

 Cover crops can be planted to suppress weeds.
-Cover crops such as rye, oats, buckwheat, and sorghum-Sudan grass can be planted during certain times of the year in order to smother out weeds through competition or by creating a mulch layer.
-Some crops, such as rye, contain alleleopathic chemicals that prevent weed seeds from germinating.
+Cover crops such as rye, oats, buckwheat, and sorghum-sudangrass can be planted during certain times of the year to smother weeds through competition or by creating a mulch layer.
+Some crops, such as rye, contain allelopathic chemicals that prevent weed seeds from germinating.
 Selecting which cover crop(s) to use depends on the goal for the cover crop, as well as how it will be managed or terminated.
 For cover crops that don’t winter kill, mowing will likely be necessary before incorporating the crop into the soil.
 Unlike sickle bar or rotary-type mowers that leave a lot of the cut biomass intact, flail mowers cut the cover crop material into fine biomass that is evenly distributed.
-Meanwhile, the roller-crimper is a cutting-edge implement that is being used in no-till planting.
-It consists of a metal drum with protruding blunt metal blades arranged in a pattern designed to roll over a cover crop and crimp the plants so that they die, creating a mulch layer.
+Meanwhile, the roller-crimper is a cutting-edge implement that is being used to kill cover crops in no-till plantings.
+It consists of a metal drum with protruding blunt metal blades arranged in a pattern, designed to roll over a cover crop and crimp the plants so that they die, creating a mulch layer.
 Crops can then be planted or transplanted directly through the mulch.

 The primary tool used in hand cultivation is the hoe.
 For many farmers, hoeing may seem like back-breaking and labor-intensive work.
 This may well be the case, especially when using the standard hoe with a 90-degree angled blade and a 54- to 57-inch handle for weeding.
 These hoes are designed for such tasks as digging, chopping, and hilling soil, and they are inadequate for cultivating smaller weeds that have germinated in intensively planted beds.
 Understanding when to hoe and how to use different hoes will allow for easy cultivation of weeds.

 The eye-hoe, or chopping hoe, is one of the oldest and most traditional tools in the world.
 The eye-hoe is designed with a heavy head for chopping larger weeds and roots and for moving soil.
 They are swung similarly to an axe, with the weight of the head doing the work.

-The narrow collinear hoe has a thin metal blade, usually 3¾-inches or 7-inches long, placed at a 70-degree angle to the handle.
-The blade runs parallel to the soil surface and is used in a pulling motion with the user standing sideways.
+The narrow collinear hoe has a thin metal blade, usually 3¾ inches or 7 inches long, placed at a 70-degree angle to the handle.
+The blade runs parallel to the soil surface and is used in a pulling motion, with the user standing sideways.
 The swan-neck hoe also is used in a pulling or sweeping motion, and the blade is a bit heavier and wider than the blade of the collinear hoe.
-The push hoe is designed with the front of the blade sharpened and lies flat on the ground so that it can “scuffle” across the soil surface in a pushing motion.
+The push hoe is designed with the front of the blade sharpened and lying flat on the ground so that it can “scuffle” across the soil surface in a pushing motion.
 The diamond hoe is sharpened on both the front and back of the blade, allowing it to cut in both a pushing and a pulling motion.
 The blade of a stirrup hoe is not fixed like the diamond hoe’s, which allows it to dig deeper into the soil as it cuts in both directions.
 In addition, the stirrups, or sides of the blade, make it possible for users to see how close they are cutting to the cash crop.

 Wheel hoes are one of the most efficient tools for weed cultivation on small land bases.
-The ability to attach different cultivation implements, such as stirrup hoes, chisels, and sweeps, onto a wheeled frame allows the user to stay upright while pushing and pulling the tool at a decent speed.
+The ability to attach different cultivation implements, such as stirrup hoes, chisels, and sweeps, onto a wheeled frame allows the user to stay upright while pushing and pulling the tool.
 Wheel hoes have either one or two wheels.
 Although the double-wheeled version is less common, it allows for cultivation on both sides of a crop row at the same time.
 Wheels come in different diameters, usually from nine to 24 inches, with the smaller-wheeled models being easier to direct and less tiring and cumbersome to use (Coleman, 1995).

 There is a broad range of tractor-drawn and PTO-driven implements for weed cultivation.
-In addition to reducing weed populations and the use of herbicides, many of the implements function to loosen, aerate, and till the soil, as well as incorporate fertilizers into it.
+In addition to reducing weed populations and herbicide use, many of the implements function to loosen, aerate, and till the soil, as well as to incorporate soil amendments into it.
 Implements for cultivation are designed for both post- and pre-emerging weeds and include sweeps, discs, torsion hoes, brush hoes, spider wheels, finger weeders, S-tines, basket weeders, rolling cultivators, and other specialized cultivating devices.
 Some of the more common implements are described below.
-For a detailed explanation of weed-management tools, see “Steel in the Field” in the Further Resources section.
+For a detailed explanation of weed-management tools, see Steel in the Field in the Further Resources section.

-Cultivation Equipment for Pre-Emergence Weed Control
+Cultivation Equipment for Pre- and Post-Emergence Weed Control

 Controlling weeds before they germinate involves cultivating just below the soil surface.
 Pre-emergence cultivation can be done prior to or in between plantings or shortly after a crop has been planted.
-“Clean fallow” is a term used to describe the repeated cultivation before or in between plantings and is used to kill annual weeds, reduce weed-seed banks in the soil, and remove perennial weed growth (Grubinger, 1999).
+Clean fallow is a term used to describe repeated cultivation before or between plantings and is used to kill annual weeds, reduce weed-seed banks in the soil, and remove perennial weed growth (Grubinger, 1999).
 Once a crop has been planted, and even germinated, a technique known as blind cultivation is used in and between rows.
 Blind cultivation targets small weeds that have been up for a week or less and does not prevent large-seeded crops that have been sown deeply from germinating.

 Disc harrows are one of the most versatile cultivation tools for clean fallowing.
 The blades of the disc loosen and mix the soil through a lifting action, which then leaves the soil level.
 Tandem disc blades are usually 16 to 18 inches in diameter and are set about seven inches apart, while offset disc harrows have discs 20 to 24 inches in diameter and are set nine inches apart (Schwenke, 1991).
 Offset disc harrows are often used in orchards because they can be set up to stir the soil close to trees.
 Some perennial weeds, particularly those that spread through rhizomes, are better dealt with by equipment that can dig the rhizomes up to the soil surface, where they can dry out and die.
 Spring-tooth harrows or field cultivators equipped with sweeps or shovels work well for uprooting perennial weeds.